jorditg/jorditg.github.io/about.md

 permalink: /about
 date: 2016-03-23T11:48:41-04:00
 header:
-  #image: assets/images/lside.png
+image: assets/images/lside.png
 ---

+### Data Scientist

-### Are you looking for a Research Consultant or for an eventual business collaboration ?
+## Are you looking for a Research Consultant or for an eventual business collaboration ?

-### Contact me:
+## Contact me:

 [jordi.delatorre@gmail.com](mailto:jordi.delatorre@gmail.com)